CLASSIFIED DOSSIER: EYES ONLY

 In a digital and volatile world, the nature of supplier relationships must evolve from transactional and adversarial to collaborative and resilient.

-Segment Your Supply Base: The reality of any large organisation is that it is impossible to have a deep, strategic partnership with every single supplier.
+The reality of any large organisation is that it is impossible to have a deep, strategic partnership with every single supplier.
 Applying segmentation strategies is crucial for focusing resources where they will have the greatest impact.
 Suppliers should be categorised based on factors like total spend, criticality, and risk.
 This allows for a differentiated approach: high-spend, high-risk strategic partners receive intensive collaboration and joint business planning, while low-spend, low-risk "tail" suppliers are managed through highly automated, efficient transactional systems.
+This measured approach reflects the operational reality in asset-intensive sectors, where resources are finite, and the focus must be placed on the few critical suppliers whose failure would paralyse the network.

-Build Resilience into Contracts: Traditional contracts focus heavily on price, delivery terms, and liability.
+Traditional contracts focus heavily on price, delivery terms, and liability.
 A modern, resilient contract goes much further.
 Inspired by the lessons from the Cisco case, procurement professionals should build new clauses into their standard agreements with critical suppliers.
-These might include terms that mandate transparency into the supplier's own business continuity plans, require visibility into their key Tier 2 suppliers, establish protocols for collaborative scenario planning, or define shared risk models for managing unforeseen disruptions.
+My experience in defence systems taught that resilience is a non-negotiable term of service.
+These modern agreements must mandate transparency into the supplier's own business continuity plans, require visibility into their key Tier 2 suppliers, establish protocols for collaborative scenario planning, or define shared risk models for managing unforeseen disruptions.
 This transforms the contract from a static legal document into a dynamic tool for proactive risk management.

-Co-create Value: The ultimate goal of SRM is to move beyond the negotiation table, where value is often seen as a zero-sum game, and into a workshop environment where value is co-created.
+The ultimate goal of SRM is to move beyond the negotiation table, where value is often seen as a zero-sum game, and into a workshop environment where value is co-created.
 This involves working with strategic suppliers on joint initiatives to improve processes, reduce waste, enhance sustainability, and drive innovation.
 This might take the form of a joint process-mapping exercise to identify inefficiencies, a shared innovation workshop to brainstorm new product features, or a collaborative effort to reduce the carbon footprint of the shared supply chain.
+In environments like public transport, co-creation is not optional; it is the mechanism by which major, multi-decade outcomes (like fleet decarbonisation) are achieved.

 The implementation of these practical tips necessitates a significant evolution in the skill set of the procurement professional.
 It requires moving beyond the traditional competencies of negotiation and purchasing to embrace the skills of an internal consultant: diagnostic problem-solving, data analysis, cross-functional facilitation, change management, and strategic communication.
 The modern procurement professional does not simply execute a pre-defined buying process; they diagnose business needs, design value-driven solutions, and orchestrate their implementation across a complex network of internal and external stakeholders.
 This redefinition of the role is central to unlocking the function's true strategic potential.

 While existing frameworks provide a high-level view, they leave a strategic gap: the absence of a dedicated framework designed for and by the procurement function to lead digital change.
 The C.O.R.E.
-(Collaborative, Orchestrated, Resilient, Enabled) Framework fills this void.
+(Collaborative, Orchestrated, Resilient, Enabled) Framework fills this void, establishing a proprietary model rooted in operational discipline.

 This framework re-casts procurement not as a component of the transformation, but as its central nervous system.
-It provides a structured, holistic, and actionable model for procurement leaders to guide their organizations toward a future state of digital maturity.
+It provides a structured, holistic, and actionable model for procurement leaders to seize control and guide their organisations toward a future state of digital maturity.
 The four pillars of the C.O.R.E. framework are not sequential stages but rather four interconnected and mutually reinforcing capabilities that must be developed in parallel to achieve breakthrough performance.

 The Need for a Procurement-Centric Framework